Click Here To Schedule A Consultation

 • Excessive Sweating or Hyperhidrosis: Botox is commonly used to reduce severe underarm sweating and make it possible for patients to wear clothing without staining.

-• Depression: Recent studies have showed that Botox injections can treat facial expressions and influence feelings of depression and make patients feel happier since they do not appear frowning.
+• Depression: Recent studies have shown that Botox injections can treat facial expressions, influence feelings of depression, and make patients feel happier since they do not appear frowning.

-• Overactive bladder or Urinary Incontinence: Botox is highly effective at treating adults with urinary incontinece, who have symptoms of urinary urgency and frequency, and have an inadequate response to or are intolerant of anticholinergic medication.
+• Overactive Bladder: or Urinary Incontinence: Botox is highly effective at treating adults with urinary incontinence who have urinary urgency and frequency symptoms and have an inadequate response to or are intolerant of anticholinergic medication.

-• Strabismus: Strabismus is a disorder in which the eyes cannot look in exactly the same direction at the same time and Botox can temporarily alleviate.
+• Strabismus: Strabismus is a disorder in which the eyes cannot look in exactly the same direction at the same time, and Botox can temporarily alleviate it.

 • Muscle spasms: Botox can reduce muscle spasms around the eyes and in the neck, arms, legs, hands, and feet.

-• Contractures in patients with cerebral palsy (CP): One very painful side effect of cerebral palsy, particularly in pediatric patients, age 2 to 17, are muscle contractures and spasticity of the arms and legs.
+• Contractures in patients with cerebral palsy (CP): One very painful side effect of cerebral palsy, particularly in pediatric patients aged 2 to 17, is muscle contractures and spasticity of the arms and legs.
 Botox injections can relieve this painful side effect of CP when physical therapy cannot relieve these contractures.
-Botox has been used to treatment upper limb spasticity in children with cerebral palsy.
+Botox has been used to treat upper limb spasticity in children with cerebral palsy.

 Can Botox cause headaches?